vikatgen/TA25-nasa/README.md

 See käsk küsib sinult mitmeid küsimusi.
 Siin on soovituslikud valikud:

+ What do you want to lint? · javascript
-- **How would you like to use ESLint?** To check syntax, find problems, and enforce code style
+✔ How would you like to use ESLint? · problems
-- **What type of modules does your project use?** JavaScript modules (import/export)
+✔ What type of modules does your project use? · esm
-- **Which framework does your project use?** React / Vue / None (valige vastavalt projektile)
+✔ Which framework does your project use? · none
-- **Does your project use TypeScript?** No / Yes (valige vastavalt projektile)
+✔ Does your project use TypeScript? · No / Yes
-- **Where does your code run?** BrowserHow would you like to define a style for your project?
-Use a popular style guide (nt Standard või Airbnb)
+✔ Where does your code run? · browser ℹ The config that you've selected requires the following dependencies:

+eslint, @eslint/js, globals
+✔ Would you like to install them now? · No / Yes
-- **What format do you want your config file to be in?** JSON või JavaScript
+✔ Which package manager do you want to use? · npm

 3. Konfigureeri Vite (valikuline, kuid soovitatav)